Posted by Ben Disseldorp in Wellness

-Your health is something that often gets under medicated and taken for granted by many of us including myself.
-The “head in the sand” attitude of men towards their often suboptimal lifestyle means that a lack of discipline in the areas of a healthy diet, exercise, alcohol consumption and work/life balance, leads to less favourable health outcomes writes Arlie Woman’s Clinic.
+Your health is something that often gets undermedicated and taken for granted by many of us, including myself.
+But, unfortunately, the “head in the sand” attitude of men towards their often suboptimal lifestyle means that a lack of discipline in the areas of a healthy diet, exercise, alcohol consumption and work/life balance leads to less favourable health outcomes, writes Arlie Woman’s Clinic.

 With all this in mind, what can we do to change these stats and our attitude to our health?